dibyaaaaax/LabHeads/README.md

 - password: ShannonLab

 (for a Lab)
-- Username: LM100
+- Username: Luke801
-- password: Shannon
+- password:

  I will add others later, If you want, you can add your own user details by going to database and adding values to UserDetails table.